Criterium Race Tactics and Strategies

 Every week the FasCat Coaches get together to discuss and share ways to help out our athletes.
 We cover a variety of topics like off season and resistance training, indoor trainer workouts, TSS, the Performance Manager Chart, intervals, sweet spot training and weight loss to name a few.
-Last week with the race season upon us, we put our heads together to talk about race tactics and strategies.
-Right away we broke our tips up into Criteriums, Road Races and Time Trials for the Category 3/4/5 and Masters racer.
-Stay tuned for our road and time trial tactics tip and until then here are our criterium race tactics and strategies:
+We often talk about race tactics and strategies in order to teach athletes how to race.
+See our road race tactics tip and read below for our criterium race tactics and strategies:

 Allen: Learn how to “surf” the riders in the front but never actually be the rider in the front.
 It takes some work but it is a whole lot easier than trying to ride in the back of the pack and eventually getting gapped.
 If you do find yourself on the front, take a short pull and let someone else come around.

 Jake: If you are not passing a rider moving up, chances are you are being passed and moving backwards.
 Follow wheels up (see 'surf' above) and don’t use your own energy.
 Use an early prime or mid race sprint to gage the finish and how to take the last couple of corners.
 You don’t need to give it your all to show everyone, but feel it out.
 Don’t wait for others to start the sprint.
 If you wait someone else will get the jump.
 Know how far the sprint is from the last corner.
 Think about how long the effort will be and when YOU should go.
 You won’t be able to come around more than 1 or 2 riders in a sprint.